Balanced Allocation on Hypergraphs: Balanced Allocation on Hypergraphs

 We now explain how to recursively build a witness graph if there exists a bin whose load is higher than a certain threshold.
 The {\it minimum load} of $D_t$ is the number of balls in the least-loaded bin in $D_t$ (the set of $d$ choices of $D_t$).
 Clearly, if ball $t$ is placed at height $h$ then $D_t$ has minimum load at least $h$.

-\paragraph*{Construction of the Witness Graph}{Suppose that there exists a bin with load $\ell+c+1$.
-Let $R$ be the $d$-choice corresponding to the ball at height $\ell+c$ in this bin.
-Then the minimum load of $R$ is $\ell+c$.
+\paragraph*{Construction of the Witness Graph.}{Suppose that there exists a bin with load $c+\ell+1$.
+Let $R$ be the $d$-choice corresponding to the ball at height $c+\ell$ in this bin.
+When this ball arrived, the minimum load of $R$ was $c+\ell-1$.
 We start building the witness tree in $\C_m$ whose root is $R$.
-For every bin $i\in R$, consider the $\ell$ balls in bin $i$ at height $\ell + c - j$, for $j=1,\ldots, \ell$, and let $D^{i}_{t_j}$ be the $d$-choice corresponding to the ball in bin $i$ with height $\ell+c-j$.
-These $\ell$ balls exist as the minimum load of $R$ is $\ell + c$.
-We refer to set $\{D^i_{t_j} \mid i\in R,\,\, 1\le j\le \ell\}$ as the set of \emph{children} of $R$, where the minimum load of $D^i_{t_j}$ is $\ell+c-j-1$.
+For every bin $i\in R$, consider the $\ell$ balls in bin $i$ at height $c+\ell- j$, for $j=1,\ldots, \ell$, and let $D^{i}_{t_j}$ be the $d$-choice corresponding to the ball in bin $i$ with height $c+\ell-j$.
+(Here $t_j$ is the time of arrival of the ball in bin $i$ at height $c+\ell-j$.)
+These $\ell$ balls exist as the minimum load of $R$ is $c+\ell$.
+We refer to the set $\{D^i_{t_j} \mid i\in R,\,\, j=1\ldots \ell\}$ as the set of \emph{children} of $R$, where the minimum load of $D^i_{t_j}$ is $c+\ell-j-1$.
 All children of $R$ are connected to $R$ in $\C_{m}$.
 Order the children of $R$ arbitrarily, then blue-red colour the first level of the tree (the children of $R$).
 Recall that a vertex is colored by blue if it only shares one bin with its predecessors in the ordering.
 So a blue $d$-choice contains $d-1$ bins that have not appeared in previous $d$-choices (with respect to depth-first search, respecting the fixed ordering).
 We call these $d-1$ bins {\it fresh}.

-Next, consider each blue vertex of the tree (if any), and recover the $d$-choices corresponding to balls that are placed in fresh bins with height at least $c$.
+Next, consider each blue leaf of the tree (if any), and recover the $d$-choices corresponding to balls that are placed in fresh bins with height at least $c$.
 Then, blue-red color the children of those $d$-choices, with respect to an arbitrary ordering.
-This recursion will continue until either there are no balls remaining with height at least $c$, or there are no blue vertices.
-For $j=1,\ldots, \ell$, let $f(\ell-j)$ denote the number of $d$-choices that the recursive construction gives, when {the $d$-choice for the root} has minimum load $\ell+c-j-1$.
-Provided all vertices are colored blue, the recursive construction continues until no ball remains with height at least $c$.
-Therefore, a simple calculation shows that
+This recursion will continue until either there are no balls remaining with height at least $c$, or there are no blue leaves.
+For $j=0,\ldots, \ell$, let $f(\ell-j)$ denote the number of $d$-choices that the recursive construction gives, assuming that the $d$-choice for the root has minimum load $c+\ell-j-1$ and that all balls in the tree are blue.
+In this case, the recursive construction continues until no ball remains with height at least $c$.
+We claim that